To register for services of the Smart Living, employers must accept the terms and conditions of the Smart Living service.

 Please send the completed Smart Living - Healthcare Massage Service - Corporate Client Registration Form to the ERB via email or fax.

 All the registered vacancies will be followed up by designated Smart Living – Regional Service Centres.
-Employers registering job vacancies through the Smart Living Online System will be notified of the contact phone number of the helper referred or the referral status by email.
-Employers registering vacancies by phone, fax, mail or in person will be notified and followed up by the Smart Living – Regional Service Centre within 3 working days after confirmation of the registration details.
+Employers will be notified of the contact phone number of the helper referred or the referral progress by SMS or phone calls from the Smart Living – Regional Service Centre within 3 working days after confirmation of the registration details.

 The employers are advised to select suitable job-seekers recommended by the Smart Living – Regional Service Centres for interview prior to confirming the job offers.
 Interviews should as far as possible be conducted at the workplaces (i.e. at home) to give the Helpers an idea of the actual working environments.
 The Smart Living – Regional Service Centres can provide free interview venues if necessary.

 To avoid contravention of the Personal Data (Privacy) Ordinance and the legislation on equal opportunities, employers should collect and handle job seekers' information with care throughout the recruitment process.
 Short-listing/selection should also be done in a fair manner, based on objective criteria, such as job-seekers' qualifications and skills, in order to ensure fairness and equal employment opportunities.
 For information about the relevant legislations, please visit the following websites: